Maux D'enfants Lyrics in English Patrick Bruel , La Fouine

 Ask them, they don't know

-To other wars, to other children's games
+At other wars, at other kids' games

-Raise your head, speak, I hear you
+Lift your head, speak, I hear you

 Change the direction of the wind